-RD-Connect workshop in Bahrain
+RD-Connect at the workshop in Bahrain

 The workshop was the first of its kind in the Kingdom of Bahrain, and brought together international experts in genomics, scientific research, public health and patient rights advocates, all of whom discussed ways of placing rare diseases as an important priority in the health care agenda and promote scientific research in the field of rare diseases.